Kerala man buried by mistake after body swap at palliative care centre - www.lokmattimes.com

 Kochi, Aug 16 In a shocking incident, two bodies kept at a palliative care centre in Palluruthy in ...

-Kochi, Aug 16 In a shocking incident, two bodies kept at a palliative care centre in Palluruthy in Kochi were mistakenly interchanged, leading to the wrong burial of one man and forcing an exhumation under police supervision.
+Kochi, Aug 16 In a shocking incident, two bodies kept at a palliative care centre in Palluruthy in Kochi were mistakenly interchanged, leading to the wrong burial of one man and forcing an exhumation under police supervision, the police said.

-Later, Antony’s body was taken to Kumbalangi, where his relatives conducted the last rites at the local church.
+Later, Antony’s body was taken to Kumbalangi, where his relatives conducted the funeral rites at the local church.

 Meanwhile, Peter’s body was also buried by his family at the Palluruthy church once the dispute was resolved.